 And, as Ana points out, this isn’t a Cancer Book so much as a Book About People Who Have Cancer But Also Other Character Points.
 In fact, it is deliberately ABOUT those other points, about what it means to have cancer but not let that define you.
 Also, it is hilarious?
 Also sad.
 I am a broken record.
 John Green, you have LOOKING FOR ALASKA’d me all over again, only more so!

-Nine and a half caterpillars.
+Nine caterpillars.
 Hot cancery damn.